-Amount of time, in ticks (see tickTime), to allow followers to connect and sync to a leader.
-Increased this value as needed, if the amount of data managed by ZooKeeper is large.
+Amount of time, in ticks (see tickTime), to allow followers to connect and sync to a leaderServes

 (Java system property: zookeeper.leaderServes)

 Leader accepts client connections.
 Default value is "yes".
 The leader machine coordinates updates.
 For higher update throughput at thes slight expense of read throughput the leader can be configured to not accept clients and focus on coordination.
 The default to this option is yes, which means that a leader will accept client connections.